lamhq/tech-notes/pages/devops/aws/20-big-data/2-red-shift.md

 Amazon Redshift is a **managed data warehousing service** that you can use for big data analytics.

 It's a very large relational database traditionally used in big data applications.
 You use SQL and BI tools to interact with it.

+It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

 **Based on PostgreSQL** database engine type.
-But is NOT used for OLTP workloads and not meant to be replacement for standard RDS databases.
+But is NOT used for OLTP workloads and not meant to be replacement for RDS databases.

 Support a lot of data, up to **16 PB**.
 No need to split up your large datasets.